vacuumlabs/ledger-fio/README.md

 `make size`
 Determines the size of the app.

 ### Loading the app

 `make load`
 Builds and loads the application into connected device.
 Just make sure to close the Ledger app on the device before running the command.

+`make delete`
+Deletes the application from connected device

+`make seed`
+Resets mnemonics and pin as desired to ones desired by test.

+### Starting and stopping Speculos
+Requires Docker.

+`make speculos_port_5001_start`
+Starts the container.
+You can interact with it on ports:
+- 5001: API port
+    You can use this api to press buttons, take snapshots; besides this you can interact at http://localhost:5001/
+- 40001: APDU port
+    You may use SpeculosTransport class to communicate with the device via this port.
+Note that this transport can be injected into main js class.

+`make speculos_port_5001_stop`

 ### Debug version